dlwhyte/GenAI_foundry/docker-demos/README.md

 2. Sign up or log in
 3. Go to API Keys section
 4. Create a new key and copy it
-5. Add $5-10 in credits (more than enough for this course)
+5. Add $5-10 in credits (more than enough to experiment with these concepts.)

 ---